These chewy pumpkin spice molasses cookies are perfectly spiced and so delicious! Enjoy these with your cup of coffee or tea this fall.

 Well, I’ve come up with a delicious substitution for those Starbucks treats – these gluten free pumpkin spice molasses cookies.

-These pumpkin spice molasses cookies are my new favorite fall treat.
+These cookies are my new favorite fall treat.
 They are soft, chewy, and so perfect with tea or hot cider.

 - Mix your ingredients.